kmeisthax/PD-Diffusion/README.md

 There is currently no step for training the image normalizer from scratch; it only has six parameters (mean/std of R, G, and B) and we use the ones from OpenAI CLIP.

+Several CLIP-related model parameters are also fixed at tokenization time; they are:

+ * `--vision_image_size` - the size of the images that CLIP can view
+ * `--text_max_position_embeddings` - the number of tokens (words or characters) that CLIP can read

 Once CLIP's tokenizer vocabulary has been determined, you can train CLIP itself:

 ```